Lee Valley White Water Centre: Venue

-The venue is located between the towns of Waltham Cross in Hertfordshire and Waltham Abbey in Essex.
+The venue is located at Waltham Cross in Hertfordshire, adjacent to the River Lee, the county border with Essex.

 The site is just outside the northern boundary of Greater London and 9 mi north-west of the Queen Elizabeth Olympic Park in Stratford, east London.
 It is in the heart of River Lee Country Park which is part of the 10000 acre, 26 mi long Lee Valley Park.
 The venue opened in late 2010 offering canoeing and rafting activities to the public ahead of the London 2012 Summer Olympics.

 The venue has a purpose-built slalom course for the Olympic white-water canoe events (flatwater canoeing and kayaking events took place at Dorney Lake, Buckinghamshire, west of London).
 The main competition channel is an international- and Olympic-standard 300-metre canoe and kayak slalom course.
 It and the shorter warm-up course empty into the warm-up and cool-down lake.

 The white water is created by a system of pumps which lift water into the two start pools.
 All of the water contained in the system is slightly chlorinated in order to retain water quality.
 During the Games, temporary seating was installed around the venue for 12,000 spectators.